Discover More about Candidacy and Accreditation

-Northern Pennsylvania Regional College has achieved a significant milestone in its journey to accreditation and is now a Candidate institution through the Middle States Commission on Higher Education (MSCHE).
+In 2023, Northern Pennsylvania Regional College achieved a significant milestone in its journey to accreditation and is now a Candidate Institution through the Middle States Commission on Higher Education (MSCHE).

-While NPRC formally announced the news last week, this is what you should know about accreditation and what it means for NPRC to be a Candidate institution.
+While NPRC formally announced the news in March 2023, this is what you should know about accreditation and what it means for NPRC to be a Candidate institution.

 What is Accreditation?